Kotlin/kotlin-by-example/examples/05_stdlib/04_map.md

 </div>

-1. Defining a  collection of numbers.
+1. Defines a  collection of numbers.
-2. Doubling numbers.
+2. Doubles numbers.
-3. Or using the shorter `it` notation to triple the numbers.
+3. Uses the shorter `it` notation to triple the numbers.